-A quick review of the Feast plugin and 5 reasons I love it + how it makes my food blog more SEO-optimised and user friendly.
+A quick Feast Plugin Review and 5 reasons I love it + how it makes my food blog more SEO-optimised and user friendly.

 It helps me ace my Google Page Speed Insights, which is great for food bloggers who want their recipe posts to be loved by Google!